Limit Theorems for step reinforced random walks with regularly varying memory: Introduction

-The cases in the critical regime where the sequence $\{v_n\}$ is unbounded are more intriguing.
-In this case, the scaling for the process convergence is given by a sequence $\sigma_n = \frac{v_n}{a_n \mu_n}$ -- see also~\eqref{eq: ell} for the definition.
-The sequence $\{\sigma_n\}$ is regularly varying of index $-1/2$ -- see Lemma~\ref{lem: index}.
-The scaling is independent of time in case of the functional limit as well.
-However, in case of the traditional SRRW (see~\cite{Bertenghi2022}) or in~\cite{Laulin2022}, the scaling for the marginal weak convergence under the critical regime is always $\sqrt{n \log n}$, while a time dependent scaling $\sqrt{n^t \log n}$ is used for the process weak convergence.
-In Corollary~\ref{corr: nlogn scale} we identify a wide class of memory sequences $\{\mu_n\}$, for which the scale $\sigma_n$ simplifies to $\sqrt{n \log n}$.
-We provide some illustrations in Examples~\ref{ex: zeta alpha zero pos}~-~\ref{ex: log log pos}.
-However, also in Section~\ref{sec: examples} we provide several choices of memory sequences leading to the scale $\sigma_n$, which can be of smaller (see Example~\ref{ex: lighter than n log n}) or larger (see Examples~\ref{ex: zeta zero},~\ref{ex: zeta power zero},~\ref{ex: log log zero} and~\ref{ex: log log log zero}) order in comparison to $\sqrt{n \log n}$.
-In Corollary~\ref{corr: superdiffusive a.s. conv eg 1}, we also provide a wide class of memory sequences $\{\mu_n\}$, followed by some illustrations in Examples~\ref{ex: zeta neg}~-~\ref{ex: log log neg}, where we obtain almost sure limit even under the critical regime.
-Such examples are completely new in the literature and show the extreme richness of the model under consideration.
+The cases in the critical regime with unbounded $\{v_n\}$ are more intriguing.
+Here, the scaling for process convergence is given by a sequence $\sigma_n = {v_n}/(a_n \mu_n)$ -- see also~\eqref{eq: ell} for the definition.
+The sequence $\{\sigma_n\}$ is regularly varying of index $-1/2$.
+The scaling is time independent in case of the functional limit as well.
+However, in case of the traditional SRRW or ERW (see~\cite{Bertenghi2022} or~\cite{Laulin2022}), usually a time dependent scaling $\sqrt{n^t \log n}$ is used for the process weak convergence.
+It may also be noted that a linear time scaling and time independent space scaling $\sqrt{n \log n}$ was obtained for the same in~\cite{Hu2024}.
+Corollary~\ref{corr: nlogn scale} and Examples~\ref{ex: zeta alpha zero pos}~-~\ref{ex: log log pos} identify memory sequences $\{\mu_n\}$, with the scale given by $\sqrt{n \log n}$.
+However, in Section~\ref{sec: examples} we also provide memory sequences with scale $\sigma_n$, which can be of larger (see Examples~\ref{ex: zeta zero},~\ref{ex: zeta power zero},~\ref{ex: log log zero} and~\ref{ex: log log log zero}) or smaller (see Example~\ref{ex: lighter than n log n}) order compared to $\sqrt{n \log n}$.
+Corollary~\ref{corr: superdiffusive a.s. conv eg 1} and Examples~\ref{ex: zeta neg}~-~\ref{ex: log log neg} provide a wide class of memory sequences $\{\mu_n\}$ giving almost sure (also $L^2$) limit even under the critical regime.
+The space scaling turns out to be heavier than the traditional choice $\sqrt{n \log n}$; see Remark~\ref{rem: crit ae wt}.
+Such examples are completely new in the literature to the best of our knowledge and show the extreme richness of the model under consideration.